joris-r/bobobib/README.md

   - velocity (with no acceleration)
   - use (fake) gravity force to compute acceleration
   - use acceleration to compute velocity
+  - substraction of vector

 ## What's next

+  - normalization of vector
   - compute gravity force vector from position
   - the planet definition
   - detect collision with the planet and reaction